Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 The state considers anything above 5 percent in the dangers threshold.

+Florida didn't report data on Christmas and plans resume information Saturday.
+State testing sites have been closed Thursday and Friday.

-On Wednesday, Florida had the sixth-most cases with nine in triple digits.
-California also reported 39,069 cases, which is higher than all foreign countries except Brazil and United Kingdom.
+Florida had the fifth-most deaths with six in triple digits and many states not reporting date on the day before Christmas.
+California also reported 39,070 cases, which is higher than all foreign countries except Brazil.

 Florida's cases reached 1,247,546 with only No. 1 California and No. 2 Texas also reporting more than 1 million.
 On Thursday, California passed 2 million.